jetfirephp/validator/readme.md

 #### with

-The input is optional but the followings input must not be empty
+The input is optional but the followings inputs must not be empty

 ```php
     'firstName1::Peter|lastName1::Parker' => '',